peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

 The closest value to this object's value, rounded to the specified precision.
-Returns the same value as this object if  <i>ctx</i>
+If  <i>ctx</i>
- is null or the precision and exponent range are unlimited.
+ is null or the precision and exponent range are unlimited, returns the same value as this object (or a quiet NaN if this object is a signaling NaN).

 <a id="Pow_int"></a>
 ### Pow